valencik/mastersAPSC/documents/thesis/thesis.md

 This analysis depends on correctly identifying the number of authors who have published a given number of times.
 Variances in the list of authors render such an analysis in inaccurate.

-After the data preparation and importing step the database contains identifiers `A.Herzan` and `A. Herzan`.
+After the data preparation and importing step, the database contains identifiers `A.Herzan` and `A. Herzan`.
 These two identifiers have 12 and 1 publication(s) respectively.
 Although there are two identifiers in the database, it is highly improbable that the presence of a space in one indicates a second author.
 In the [Further Analysis](#further-analysis) subsection we will discuss methods to determine if the multiple identifiers represent the same author.